How to Detect HVAC Airflow Problems

 How do I know if return airflow is restricted?

-If airflow improves when a room door is opened, or if return vents show little suction when tested, return airflow may be restricted.
+If airflow improves when a room door is opened, or if a tissue barely moves near the return grille while the system is running, return airflow may be restricted.
 This can reduce overall circulation and create pressure imbalance.

 Can airflow problems affect humidity levels?